a-gram/audioneex/docs/examples.rst

 1.55 is required.
 The only needed modules are *thread* and *filesystem* (and their dependencies), so you can build just those two if you don't want to build the whole thing.

-Optionally, if you wish to extract metadata from the audio files, to be used in the identification process, get the TagLib library as well.
+To extract the metadata from the audio files the examples use the TagLib library, so get that as well.

 Building
 ^^^^^^^^